MightyPork/sbmp/README.md

 ## Library

-A complete library is not yet finished, but the work-in-progress code can be found in the [library](library/) folder.
+An example implementation of SBMP is in the [library](library/) folder.